-Washington, April 10. - The principal developments in the cross-examination of Binger Hormann were his admissions that. while he was commissioner of the general land office he gave positions to six of his relatives.
-Reference again was made to the "tip" which Mr. Hermann is made to the "lip" which Mr. Hermann is alleged to have given F. P. Mays re-sarding the Blue Mountain forest re-wave, but Mr. Hermann, while admitting that he dictated the relegram could not remember its details.
-It was also brought out that Rermann had received a part of the government compensation of his brother is payment on a mortgage, and that he received some of the compensation of Cy L. Miller, a son-in-law, but declared that it was in payment for advances he had made Mil-ler.
+Washington, April 10.-The principal daelopments in the cross-examination of Bluger Hermann were his admissions that while he was commissioner of the genwal land office he gave positions to stx of his relatives.
+Reference again was made to the "tip" which Mr. Hermann is made to the "tip" which Mr. Hermann is alleged to have given F. P. Mays re-garding the Blue Mountain forest re-serve, but Mr. Hermann, while admitting that he dictated the relegram could not remember its details.
+It was also brought out that Hermann had received a part of the government compensation of his brother as payment of the compensation of Cy L. Miller, a son-in-law, but declared that it was in payment for ndvances he had made Mil-ter.

-Mr. Hermann admitted that he wanted to become United States senator in 1943, but denied that it was his plan to have his resignation as commissioner of the land effice held up until after the sena-torial election.
+Air.
+Hermann admitted that he wanted to become United States senator in 1963, but denied that it was his plan to have his resignation as commissioner of the land office held up until after the sena-torial election.